ElleeB/nps-finda-park-cli-app/README.md

 # Finda Park

-Finda Park is a program that allows users to research national parks in the United States.
+Finda Park is an application that allows users to research national parks in the United States.
 Through a straightforward CLI, users can obtain a list of national parks by state, and find essential park and contact information via individual park reports.

 ## Installation